Bachelor’s Degrees in Social Work (BSW) Online

 A BSW is often the first step in becoming a social worker, however, there are higher social work degree options available that may help you elevate your social work career.
 Some programs even combine on-campus and online instruction.
 If you are interested in becoming a clinical social worker for example, you must earn a master’s degree in social work (MSW) to provide clinical services.

 Once you receive your BSW, which typically takes about four years, you can go on to obtain your MSW.
-An MSW can be completed in two years at an on-campus or online program.
+An MSW can be completed in as few as two years through an on-campus or online program.

 A master’s degree in social work is the degree you earn upon graduation from an accredited MSW program.
-While a BSW allows you to explore entry-level positions within social work, an MSW enables you to explore more advanced career options, and potentially higher pay.
+While a BSW allows you to explore entry-level positions within social work, an MSW enables you to explore more advanced career options.

 • Clinical social worker